Ledz96/limonADA/index.md

 |Without `gini`|`fuelexp > 33`|`intense_war`|0.26|0.181, 0.34|

 <!-- like skip -->\
 All ATE scores are above zero, even if we take the confidence intervals into account.
+Though the values are quite low, this means that being oil-dependent (or having a large share of fuel exports) *does* slightly increase the likelihood of being involved in a war.
+The highest ATE scores actually occur on the `intense_war` outcome variable, which means that, under equal preconditions, oil increases the likelihood of undergoing an intense war.
+The correlation is weak, but still statistically significant.

 ## Conclusion: Oil - Blessing or Curse?

 # Data Sources